Carleton-DBOM-Research-Group/Building_energy_management_toolkit/README.md

 Run the following command line to set up a virtual environment named "newEnviro" with the required packages:
 >*conda env create -f requirements.txt newEnviro*

-Activate the virtual enviornment you just created by running the command:
+Activate the virtual environment you just created by running the command:
 > *conda activate newEnviro*

 Navigate to the directory titled "toolkit":